Ocheben/ibolda-gatsby/src/pages/index.md

 templateKey: index-page
 title: Ibolda health
 image: /img/home-jumbotron.jpg
-heading: Ibolda Health
+heading: Ibolda Health Limited
 subheading: >-
   Keeping pace with a dynamic world, maximising the satisfaction of our clients at all times
 mission: >-
-  To increase our client’s competence, ability and capability in Research, Data capturing, processing and Monitoring and Evaluation of projects through innovative and participatory based approaches.
+  To increase our client’s capcity, ability and capability in Research, Data capturing, processing and Monitoring and Evaluation of projects through innovative and participatory based approaches.
 In our mission we define clients to include; individuals, organizations, and communities, while